 We too often accept other people’s opinions about us as if they know more about who we are and what we are capable of than we do.
 We were trained this way from a young age.
-Developing healthy opinions about ourself requires the ability to trust our opinion about ourself more than we trust someone else’s.
+Developing healthy opinions about ourselves requires the ability to trust our opinion about ourselves more than we trust someone else’s.

 If we’re surrounded by people who think we’re smart, capable, and good trusting them serves us well.
 But if we are being influenced by people who think we’re failures, losers, or inherently bad, their influence can destroy our chance of achieving our potential.